yjg30737/pyqt-realtime-log-widget/README.md

 ## Install
 `python -m pip install git+https://github.com/yjg30737/pyqt-realtime-log-widget.git --upgrade`

+If you want to test or modify this (obviously) clone it.

+It has test code already so you can just run the logWidget.py.

 ## Method Overview
 * `setProcess(proc: str)` - set the command that you want to see the log in real time.